Calendly LLC Data Processing Addendum

 2.5 Return or Destruction of Data.
 Calendly shall return or securely destroy Personal Data, in accordance with Customer’s instructions, upon Customer’s request or upon termination of Customer’s account(s) unless Personal Data must be retained to comply with applicable law.

-3.0 EU and United Kingdom Data Protection Laws.
+3.0 EU, Swiss and United Kingdom Data Protection Laws.

 This Section 3 shall apply with respect to Processing of Personal Data when such